 But how much better it is to proclaim Christ without persecution and without stumbling blocks!
 How much better it is to openly share the Gospel to reach more people and to make more disciples than not!

 How do we memorialize, with honor, those who have died?
 The decorating of grave stones and the grilling of hamburgers in and of themselves do not honor the martyrs.
 These are mere tokens of something much more profound.
 And by themselves, they are empty and vain expressions.
 The only way to truly honor the cause for which so many have sacrificed is to live in the freedom they died for, to continue the fight for which they died for, to govern ourselves responsibly to secure those freedoms, and to proclaim the Gospel to win souls and make disciples.
 In other words, the only way to honor the dead is to live for the very thing they died for.

-It is not enough to just enjoy the freedoms for yourself.
-To honor the fallen soldiers who died for freedom, we must continue the fight to preserve the freedoms you enjoy.
-Consuming the freedom that others have died for on yourself and leaving nothing for others to enjoy later is not honorable.
+It is not enough to just enjoy the freedoms for ourselves.
+To honor the fallen soldiers who died for freedom, we must continue the fight to preserve the freedoms we enjoy.
+Consuming the freedom that others have died for on ourselves and leaving nothing for others to enjoy later is not honorable.
 It is despicably and dishonorably selfish.

 How will you honor those who died for your freedom?

 - Pray for freedom to live openly for Christ.

 - Pray to use your freedom to disciple others.